sanahmed/PhaME/docs/introduction/introduction.rst

 ::

+Also, `nucmer` only aligns `A``T``C``G`, all other characters are ignored.
+So, if there are `N`s in the provided genomes, thse positions are not included in the alignment.

 4. Mapping of raw reads to reference genome
 -------------------------------------------
-If raw reads, single or paired end, are included in the analyses, they are mapped to the reference genome using either `bowtie2` or `BWA`, theyFor reads mapping of reference genome, following commands are used:
+PhaME as of now only processes short raw reads from Illumina.
+If raw reads, single or paired end, are included in the analyses, they are mapped to the reference genome using either `bowtie2` or `BWA`.
+For reads mapping of reference genome, following commands are used:

 First, it builds database from the reference genome.
 ::